Complaints and feedback

 We always aim to get it right first time, but occasionally things can go wrong.
 When that happens we will do everything we can to put it right.
 We will try to get to the bottom of the issue and get back to you with a satisfactory outcome as quickly as possible.

-When something goes wrong, please share your feedback and let us know.
-If we can’t resolve your query straight away we aim to give you a specific response within two working days.
+When something goes wrong, please share your feedback.
+If we can’t resolve your query straightaway we aim to give you a specific response within two working days.
 If your query is more complex, we will let you know when you can expect a full response.

 If you feel we have let you down, you can make a complaint about the service you received.
 Just contact us by email, over the phone, or in person with all the details.
-Take a look at our Complaints Policy.
-Every year, we complete a Complaint Handling Code self-assessment in line with best practice guidance from the Housing Ombudsman which is approved by our Board alongside an Annual Complaints Performance Report and a Complaints Statement from CKH Board.
+Take a look at our Complaints policy.
+Every year, we complete a Complaint Handling Code self-assessment in line with best practice guidance from the Housing Ombudsman.
+This is approved by our Board alongside an Annual Complaints Performance and Service Improvement Report and a Complaints Statement from CKH Board.
+The Housing Ombudsman has produced a Landlord Report on our performance in 2024-25.

 In the UK, there are different ombudsman services to support people dealing with different issues.
 An ombudsman must be impartial (that means that they do not take sides) and the service is always free to use.
 The Housing Ombudsman is a service set up to look at complaints about housing associations and local authorities.